 There is no surefire, One True Benchmark for assessing whether or not you can survive and endure the long solitude as a solo prepper, but you can have a serious, no-shit, honest heart to heart with yourself and put yourself through some exercises and experiences to see if you have what it takes.

 Start by asking yourself this list of questions, and answer them honestly!
-You aren’t cheating anyone but yourself, and you damn sure will not be able to cheat the Mountain.
+You aren’t fooling anyone but yourself, and you damn sure will not be able to fool the Mountain.

 Do you get generally get along with people?
 If the answer is yes, you should plan on surviving as part of a group if at all possible.
 However much you might passingly bicker, that is not true misanthropy.